 Quiet Study Area

 Every effort is made to keep the second floor of the LRC as a quiet study area as many students request a quiet place to study.
-Please, respect their wishes while on the second floor.
+All users are expected to be respectful and help keep the second floor quiet.

 This area houses the LRC library's main book collection.
 It includes bound periodicals, fiction, non-fiction and oversized books.
 There are computers available at the ends of the stack to search the online catalog for titles and locations.
 You can also search the library collection from any computer that has Internet access.
 Click the highlighted area of the map to go to the online catalog.

 Conference Room 210

 This room can be reserved for faculty committee meetings.
 The table can comfortably sit fourteen people.
 There are also three computers and a projector.

 Math Lab is staffed with tutors and faculty members from the math department.
 Students are welcome to come in and ask for help or just do their math homework.